nathanmori/Profile-Linking/README.md

 #### Deployment

-The model's predictive power can now be used to classify the 41,000 unknown name-similarity pairs.
+The model's predictive power can now be deployed to classify the 41,000 unknown name-similarity pairs.